rails/weblog/_posts/2015-01-30-This-week-in-Rails-Relation-or-file-fixtures-kwargs-and-more.markdown

 ### [Added #or to ActiveRecord::Relation](https://github.com/rails/rails/pull/16052)

-A long waited feature is added to ActiveRecord and from now on you can combine two ActiveRecord relation with the `or` operator.
+A long waited feature is added to Active Record and from now on you can combine two Active Record relations with the `or` operator.

 ### [ActiveSupport::Testing::FileFixtures](https://github.com/rails/rails/pull/18658)